-Figure 77.
+Figure 81.
 The page for creating a new PPPoE IPv6 connection.
 The General Settings section.

 Parameter Description General Settings Interface A physical or virtual WAN interface to which the new connection will be assigned.
 Connection name A name for the connection for easier identification.
 Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
-For the PPPoE Dual Stack type only.
-NAT If the switch is moved to the right, the network address translation function for IPv4 is enabled.
+NAT For the PPPoE Dual Stack type only.
+If the switch is moved to the right, the network address translation function for IPv4 is enabled.
 Do not disable the function unless your ISP requires this.
 NATv6 If the switch is moved to the right, the network address translation function for IPv6 is enabled.
 Do not disable the function unless your ISP requires this.

-Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
+Parameter Description Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
 For security reasons, it is recommended to disable this function.
+RIP For the PPPoE Dual Stack type only.
+Move the switch to the right to allow using RIP for this connection.
+RIPng Move the switch to the right to allow using RIPng for this connection.

-Figure 78.
+Figure 82.
 The page for creating a new PPPoE IPv6 connection.
 The Ethernet section.